Honors Project On-Campus Access Only

 Wydeven, Hannah C., "Paleoenvironmental Change over the last 4000 years in Glacier National Park, Montana: Carbon and Nitrogen in Lake Cores from Lake Josephine and Swiftcurrent Lake" (2009).
-Honors Projects.
+Environmental Studies Honors Projects.
 Paper 4.

 © Copyright is owned by author of this document